 The dismemberment of the concubine helped to wake the Israelites to the harsh reality of the path they had taken.
 It was a path of destruction.

-America – Slowing but Surely Moving Away from God?
+America – Slowly but Surely Moving Away from God?

-How does this story from Scripture pertain to us?
-This is where we have to be careful as Christians.
+How does this story from Scripture relate to us?
+Is the United States moving completely away from God?
+This is where we must be careful as Christians.

+Let’s look at a bit of current American philosophy about crime.
 Don’t like a particular law?
 “Let’s make it legal.” they say.
-This will stop crime if the act is no longer a crime.
+This will reduce crime in our cities if the act is no longer a crime.
+Do you feel this school of thought is ludicrous?
+Nevertheless, it’s happening.

-Future generations will have a difficult (if not impossible) time learning about God because it will infringe upon someone else’s rights.
+Future generations will have a difficult (if not impossible) time learning about God because doing so will infringe upon someone else’s rights.

 Wake Up America!